Q: What did the U.S. and China pledge in their November 11, 2014 joint announcement on climate change?

-Q: Does it make sense for the U.S. to take climate action given what we know about China’s next steps on climate?
+Q: Does it make sense for the U.S. to pursue vigorous action on climate change given China’s commitments?
 A: Yes.
-China is now at a turning point regarding air quality and climate action.
+China is now at a turning point regarding air quality and climate action, and the two countries can inspire each other and the world to take ambitious steps.

 China has been experimenting with many different policies to control carbon and energy intensity